 Just mix everything together and there you go.
 Freshly made garlic butter.
 Told you it’s easy

-p.p.s And guys I didn’t go through to Round 3 of Project Food Blog Sad smile but thank you so much for voting for me yea!
+p.p.s And guys I didn’t go through to Round 3 of Project Food Blog but thank you so much for voting for me yea!